 - Soil Type: Moist, rich, loamy or sandy soil

-- When it's in Trouble: Leaves may curl or wilt; fruits shrivel and turn white
+- Signs of a Problem: Leaves may curl or wilt; fruits shrivel and turn white

-- When it's Thriving: Produces white, yellow or pink flowers after several years, followed by dark-purple to black berries
+- Signs of a Healthy Plant: Produces white, yellow or pink flowers after several years, followed by dark-purple to black berries

 Although it's difficult to find huckleberries in plant nurseries, some specializing in native plants carry them in regions where the wild huckleberry plants grow, such as parts of northern California and Idaho.
 Huckleberry is notoriously difficult to propagate and to grow in an area other than where it was found.
 This plant seems to prefer the specific soil, climate and elevation conditions in which its parent plant originated.
 Ask your grower about the source of the seedling, and if your yard's conditions are similar in elevation and soil composition, you'll have better luck getting it to grow in the ground.